jpoles1/incite.js/README.md

 		url: "https://www.sciencedirect.com/science/article/pii/S0196064405822929",
 	}),
 ]);
-#This function searches for .inline-cite and modifies the DOM to include the citations
+#This function searches for .incite and modifies the DOM to include the citations
 refMan.augmentCitations();

 ```